sagemath/sagewiki_to_gh-2022-10-10/days108.md

 The [[https://fpsac2020.math.biu.ac.il/|FPSAC 2020]] organizers have wrote: "It is possible that FPSAC 2020 will be postponed because of the world-wide Coronavirus epidemic.
 We are deliberating our options.
 We will reach and publicize a decision by April 30.
 Please do not make any financial commitments beforehand."

-The organizers have decided to cancel this international meeting.
+The organizers have decided to '''cancel''' this international meeting.

 == Date and Venue ==